-- Able to learn quickly seeks and assimilates new knowledge, willing to learn from mistakes and achieve results. - Problems faced will be routine but can sometimes be complex will use own judgement to refer to manager. - A flexible approach to duties in a changing library environment.
+- Proactive approach; willing to embrace change with the ability to think innovatively and creatively and a willingness to offer new ideas and approaches. - Responsible for own development, proactive in seeking and addressing feedback, able to work independently, self-initiate and prioritise tasks and work to deadlines. - Able to learn quickly seeks and assimilates new knowledge, willing to learn from mistakes and achieve results. - Problems faced will be routine will use own judgement to refer to manager. - A flexible approach to duties in a changing environment.